basilfx/Sensor-Community-Enclosure/Instructions.md

 Drill the enclosure mounting holes first, depending on your desires.
 If you decide to hang it on two scows, make sure that you drill the two top holes only.
-Use the scap wood piece to ensure that the drill bit does not shoot through the case.
+Use the scrap piece of wood to ensure that the drill bit does not shoot through the case.

 Insert the M3 brass inserts in the three bigger stand-offs on the enclosure